Molly Mitchell-Hardt Field MA, LMFT

-I am Molly Mitchell-Hardt Field, I am a depth and somatic psychotherapist, sacred motherhood torch bearer, yoga teacher, group/workshop facilitator and ritualist.
+I am Molly Mitchell-Hardt Field, I am a depth and somatic psychotherapist, sacred motherhood torch bearer, yoga teacher, and group/workshop facilitator.
+I offer a holistic mind-body approach to healing.

 I started my journey as many people in the healing profession do, in my own suffering.
 Much of who I am was forged in the dark cave of my inner sanctum.
 The place I have habitually gone to hide, to gestate, to collapse, and ultimately to heal.